| || |

 Studies in Information Technology and Computer Science include courses in three main areas of specialisation: Software Engineering, Information Systems, and Intelligent Media Computing.
 The prerequisite for participating in these Master's level studies is having completed at least three years of university studies in either Information Technology or in Computer Science.

-In addition, exchange students may take courses in the International Master's Degree Programmes in
+In addition, exchange students may take courses from the following the International Master's degree programmes provided they meet the course requirements: